- Like spices in cooking, sarcasm is best used in moderation. Too much will overwhelm the emotional flavor of a conversation.

-Now I’m not saying all sarcasm is bad.
-It’s just better used sparingly – like a potent spice in cooking.
-Too much spice and the dish will be overwhelmed by it.
+Now, I’m not saying all sarcasm is bad.
+It may just be better used sparingly—like a potent spice in cooking.
+Too much of the spice, and the dish will be overwhelmed by it.
 Similarly, an occasional dash of sarcastic wit can spice up a chat and add an element of humor to it.
-But a big or steady serving of sarcasm will overwhelm the emotional flavor of any conversation and taste very bitter to its recipient.
+But a big or steady serving of sarcasm will overwhelm the emotional flavor of any conversation and can taste very bitter to its recipient.

-Thus, the main difference between wit and sarcasm is that, as already stated, sarcasm is hostility disguised as humor.
-It is intended to hurt, and is often bitter and caustic.
+Thus, the main difference between wit and sarcasm is that, as already stated, sarcasm is often hostility disguised as humor.
+It can be intended to hurt and is often bitter and caustic.
 Witty statements are usually in response to someone’s unhelpful remarks or behaviors, and the intent is to unravel and clarify the issue by accentuating its absurdities.
-Sarcastic statements are expressed in a cutting manner; witty remarks are delivered with undisguised and harmless humor.
+Sarcastic statements are expressed in a cutting manner; witty remarks are delivered with undisguised and (usually) harmless humor.

-Also, don't hestate to tell others that you don't appreciate their sarcastic comments because it's just thinly veiled hostility and unacceptable bullying.
+And don't hesitate to tell others that you don't appreciate their sarcastic comments, either.

 Remember: Think well, act well, feel well, be well!